 Restricted Areas: When you bring your new puppy home, they will want to explore as much as possible and test their limits.
 You can use things like baby gates and pens to keep your furry friend in certain areas of the home as well as keep some doors closed you don’t want them in.

-Bag Storage: Your backpack, gym bag, purse or diaper bag most likely contains at least one item if not many that can pose a threat to your new fido.
-Things like gum, sugar-free mints, toothpaste and hand cream that contain Xylitol pose a threat of poisoning to your puppy.
-You can check out a list of over 700 items that contain Xylitol to help keep you puppy protected.
-Be sure to keep your bags closed, in a closet or out of reach to avoid unintentional poisoning and be sure any visitors follow the same rules.
+Bag Storage: Your backpack, gym bag, purse, or diaper bag most likely contains at least one item if not many that can pose a threat to your new fido.
+Things like gum, sugar-free mints, toothpaste, and hand cream that contain Xylitol pose a threat of poisoning to your puppy.
+You can check out a list of over 700 items that contain Xylitol to help keep your puppy protected.
+Be sure to keep your bags closed, in a closet, or out of reach to avoid unintentional poisoning, and be sure any visitors follow the same rules.

 Lockdown your trash: Puppies are curious and will be attracted to the smell of your trash, so it’s crucial to keep them secure and covered.
 You don’t want your new puppy to consume something toxic, swallow anything that could cause an internal obstruction, or let them get their heads caught in a snack bag that could put them at risk of suffocation.

 There’s No Place Like a Safe Place: A new puppy deserves a place they can retreat and be contained when you are not home like a crate, pen, or a fluffy spot in your basement on an old sofa.
 Crate training can be beneficial to start when you have a new puppy, this way when you travel, take them to the groomer or the vet, they will feel safe and comfortable in a crate.
 You can also make your dog feel at home in their crate, check out this quick read from PetMd.